henfredemars/PySPMd/README.md

 * Each connection uses a nonce, protecting the client information
 * Server authentication is performed by key derviation with shared secret
 * Async and fully non-blocking IO
+* This is a student project.
+Please do NOT rely on it for serious security

 # Notable Contents